Danilo Martinez drumming at Café del Mar, Ibiza (photo by Vlad Florut)

 4. Consider Consulting

 This is something to consider, especially if you are worrying about your income over the next little while or beyond.
-Think of this simply as being paid to help someone else with something you already know well, within means of course.
+Think of this simply as being a freelancer or being paid to help someone else with something you already know well, within means of course.
 Some things are just not that easy or safe to casually teach someone.

 Maybe you are a great songwriter and you know some people who are struggling to figure out the magic of music-making.
 You could give them a one-on-one/group songwriting lesson or short course for a paid fee.
 You could even offer to write someone a personalised song based on their chosen story for a fee.